MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/element-heap-heappolicy.md

 ## Remarks

-The segment heap is the recommend heap implementation on Windows and has, by default, backed all process heaps for MSIX packaged apps since its inception.
-Now that MSIX now supports several different app types, including classic desktop apps, a mechanism has been provided by which packages can request legacy heap behavior for their apps.
+The segment heap is the recommend heap implementation on Windows and has, by default, backed all process heaps for packaged apps since its inception.
+Now that MSIX now supports several different app types, including desktop apps, a mechanism has been provided by which packages can request legacy heap behavior for their apps.
 Setting the value of the **type** attribute to "win32Compatible" requests for the heap for the app to be initialized with legacy behavior and performance.
 This serves only as a hint to the heap initialization code which may decide on alternate settings based on internal criteria.

 ## Requirements